Thyroid and Parathyroid UltrasoundSkip to the navigation

-- Check lumps (thyroid nodule) in the thyroid gland.
+- Check a lump (thyroid nodule) in the thyroid gland.
 A thyroid ultrasound can usually show the difference between a solid thyroid gland nodule and a simple fluid-filled sac (cyst).

-- Find out whether the thyroid gland is enlarged.
+- Find out if the thyroid gland is too large.
 A thyroid ultrasound may also be used to keep track of the size of the thyroid gland during treatment for a thyroid problem.

 - Guide the placement of the needle during a thyroid biopsy.